savetheclocktower/daubjs/README.md

 Daub is the great-great-grandchild of Dan Webb’s Unobtrusive Code Highlighter, which was one of the early client-side code highlighters.
 Dan's script was itself inspired by Dean Edwards’s [star-light][].

+## Why?

+[Prism][] is great, and you should probably use it instead of trying to get this to work.
+It’s pretty half-baked.

+But why did I write it instead of just using Prism?
+Because I don’t like the built-in grammars in Prism.
+Most of them seem designed to highlight keywords, strings, and little else.
+They can be hacked at, but it felt like swimming upstream.
+I’m definitely the weird one here.

 ## Usage

 ### Annotate your `code` elements with class names